• Skip to primary navigation

 Organizing Seeds

-Depending on how many are there in one category, I may sub-divide them into plant varieties.
-Then I hold the sub and main categories together with a rubber band.
-I know, it is not fancy and not even really pretty, but it sure works.
-I like it that I can take one package bundle and work on it without bringing all the seeds up.
+Then, I hold the main and subcategories together with a rubber band.
+I know it is not fancy or even really pretty, but it sure works.
+I like that I can take one package and work on it without bringing all the seeds up.

 Organizing Seeds

-Now, I simply store the seed bundles in small cardboard boxes.
-I use the ones West Coast Seeds ships their seeds in.
-I like to separate seeds that I plant directly into the ground (like root vegetables and legumes) in one box, from seeds that have to be started indoors (like tomatoes and peppers).
-But I am not super fussy about it.
-Rubber bands and labeling the boxes are the two important things in my simple storing seeds in a box system.
+I have stored the seed bundles in small cardboard boxes for years.
+Separating seeds that are planted directly into the ground (like root vegetables and legumes) in one box from seeds that have to be started indoors (like tomatoes and peppers) in another box.

 Organizing Seeds